Staphylea pinnata aka Bladdernut

 Bladdernut, European Bladdernut, Anthony Nut

-How to care for Bladdernut
+How difficult is it to take care of Bladdernut

 Even if you don't have a green thumb, you can successfully care for Bladdernut due to its easy-going nature.